cdapio/cdap/cdap-docs/developers-manual/source/index.rst

 .. _advanced: advanced/index.html

-- |advanced|_ Covers **advanced topics on CDAP** that will be of interest to developers who want a deeper dive into CDAP, with presentations on the **Data Exploration of Datasets,** suggested **Best Practices for CDAP Development,** and on **Adding a Custom Logback** to a CDAP application.
+- |advanced|_ Covers **advanced topics on CDAP** that will be of interest to developers who want a deeper dive into CDAP, with presentations on ** suggested **Best Practices for CDAP Development,** on **Adding a Custom Logback** to a CDAP application, and on creating **custom Application Templates and Adapters**.